‘It’s 28th today, shit man still a week to go before my salary gets credited!!’

 QuickBooks Online can be integrated with many third-party apps and software that you may be already using.
 Some of the popular integration include CRMs, email, e-commerce platforms, payment processing, time tracking, payroll services and many more

-QuickBooks Online also comes with a mobile application which makes it easy to be accessed from anywhere in the world, using your mobile device.
+QuickBooks Online also comes with a mobile application that makes it easy to be accessed from anywhere in the world, using your mobile device.
 You can do the following using the QuickBooks Online mobile app:

 - Create, customize, send and track invoices